Kirito-Ausna/ReZero-Dock/README.md

-# ReZeroDock: Realistic and flexible protein ligand docking from Zero
+# ReZero-Dock: Realistic and flexible protein ligand docking from Zero

 ### [Paper on arXiv](https://arxiv.org/abs/2402.11459)
 ### This repository is under construction and will be updated frequently.